ritikmynet030/azure-compute-webapp-project/README.md

 ---

 ## 🔹 Real-World Scenario
-This lab project a realworld enterprise scenario where an organization hosts:
+This project represents a real-world enterprise cloud scenario where an organization hosts **multiple application workloads** using modern Azure practices:
-- A linux-based application for open-source workloads.
+- A **Linux-based application** for open-source, microservices, or lightweight web workloads (e.g., Apache-hosted services)
-- A windows-based application for legacy or.NET workloads.
+- A **Windows-based application** for legacy systems or .NET-based enterprise applications hosted on IIS

+To ensure **consistency, automation, and scalability,** the infrastructure is provisioned using **ARM Templates (Infrastructure as Code)**, allowing repeatable deployments across environments such as Dev, Test, and Production.

+For customer-facing workloads, the organization implements **Azure Load Balancer** to distribute incoming HTTP traffic across **multiple Linux web servers**, ensuring:
+- High Availability
+- Fault Tolerance
+- Improved performance during traffic spikes

 ---